kheldae/nvim-config/README.md

 This configuration specifies a few keybindings, most of which were created with the French AZERTY layout in mind.
 All keybinds are defined in `init.vim.d/50-keybinds.vim` and are shared between Vim and Goyo mode where applicable.

-Here's a lost of all non-default keybindings in this Neovim config:
+Here's a list of all non-default keybindings in this Neovim config:

 Keys  | Action                          | Vim command
 ------|---------------------------------|------------